Polymer/prpl-server/README.md

 ### Link preload headers

 prpl-server is designed to be used behind an HTTP/2 reverse proxy, and currently does not generate push responses itself.
 Instead it sets [preload link](https://w3c.github.io/preload/#server-push-http-2) headers, which are intercepted by cooperating reverse proxy servers and upgraded into push responses.
 Servers that implement this upgrading behavior include [Apache](https://httpd.apache.org/docs/trunk/mod/mod_http2.html#h2push), [nghttpx](https://github.com/nghttp2/nghttp2#nghttpx---proxy), and [Google App Engine](https://cloud.google.com/appengine/).

+If a build with a push manifest is served to a browser that does not support push according to the [browser-capabilities](https://github.com/Polymer/tools/tree/master/packages/browser-capabilities) support matrix, then a `nopush` attribute is added to the generated preload link headers.

 ### Testing push locally